 However, if you're looking for a bit of an "all in one" recovery play that has some airline exposure to it, Onex provides solid value.

-Check out the top Canadian silver stocks in July 2021.
+Check out the top Canadian silver stocks.